Film Career Finder

 Experience & Skills

-As with any craft, it takes practice for an Actor to become proficient at portraying the many diverse characters they may be asked to play over the course of their career.
+As with any craft, it takes practice for an actor to become proficient at portraying the many diverse characters they may be asked to play over the course of their career.

-Outside of the skillsets that will help an Actor on set or on stage, they often need to be their own marketing and PR person as well.
-Given the level of competition in the acting field, it’s frequently up to an Actor to professionally position themselves prominently in order for Managers, Agents, and Casting Directors to notice their work.
+An actor often needs to be their own marketing and PR person as well.
+Given the level of competition in the acting field, it’s frequently up to an actor to position themselves prominently in order for managers, agents, and casting directors to notice their work.
+That means being comfortable networking, as well as writing and/or producing independent projects that will hopefully get them on the radar of the individuals who can help them progress in their careers.

 Education & Training

-If an Actor decides to forego formal training, they can still develop their craft through on-the-job experience.
+If an actor decides to forego formal training, they can still develop their craft through on-the-job experience.
 Again, there’s no shortage of options.
 Many can find opportunities through student films, short films, community theater, web series work, and other more readily accessible jobs as they build their resume of work to more high-profile gigs.

 Additional Resources

-The main union for film, television, and commercial Actors is the Screen Actors Guild (SAG-AFTRA).
-They mostly handle negotiating base rates for Actors.
-Actors who pursue stage or theater work will belong to the Actors’ Equity Association.
-However, membership is not automatic.
-If you want to become a union Actor, research the qualifications necessary to join SAG or AEA.
+As mentioned, the main union for film, television, and commercial actors is the Screen Actors Guild (SAG-AFTRA).
+They mostly handle negotiating base rates for actors, but their website also provides extensive information, event schedules, and links for aspiring actors.
+Actors who pursue stage or theater work can check out the Actors’ Equity Association.

 Actor Chloe Farnworth